meteocima/wrfda-runner-hpc/readme.md

-Moreover, these datasets contains informations that varies according to season. wrfda-runner takes care of selecting the appropriate file for season of simulation you're running, and in order to do so, files must have following names:
+Moreover, these datasets contains informations that varies according to season. wrfda-runner takes care of selecting the appropriate file for season of simulation you're running, and in order to do so, the directory must have following structure:

 ```
 covar-matrices
 covar-matrices/summer
-covar-matrices/summer/be_2.5km_d03
-covar-matrices/summer/be_2.5km_d01
-covar-matrices/summer/be_2.5km_d02
+covar-matrices/summer/be_d01
+covar-matrices/summer/be_d03
+covar-matrices/summer/be_d02
 covar-matrices/fall
-covar-matrices/fall/be_2.5km_d03
-covar-matrices/fall/be_2.5km_d01
-covar-matrices/fall/be_2.5km_d02
+covar-matrices/fall/be_d01
+covar-matrices/fall/be_d03
+covar-matrices/fall/be_d02
 covar-matrices/winter
-covar-matrices/winter/be_2.5km_d03
-covar-matrices/winter/be_2.5km_d01
-covar-matrices/winter/be_2.5km_d02
+covar-matrices/winter/be_d01
+covar-matrices/winter/be_d03
+covar-matrices/winter/be_d02
 covar-matrices/spring
-covar-matrices/spring/be_2.5km_d03
-covar-matrices/spring/be_2.5km_d01
-covar-matrices/spring/be_2.5km_d02
+covar-matrices/spring/be_d01
+covar-matrices/spring/be_d03
+covar-matrices/spring/be_d02
 ```

 which is, you have to provide a file ending in _d0N for every N domain in your configuration, and you have to provide a dataset for each season (or at least, for the season of the simulation you want tot run).

+> covar-matrices for use on LEXIS project will be available under DDI
+> both for italy and for france domain.

 ### inputs